yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 model:
   model_path: '/PATH/TO/MODEL/CHECKPOINT/'
   critic_model_path: ''
-  max_prompt_tokens: 256
-  max_response_tokens: 1024
-  checkpoint_path: 'checkpoints/qwen2.5-1.5B-countdown'
 ```

 - `model.model_path`: The path to the model checkpoint.
 It must be set manually.
 - `model.critic_model_path`: The path to the critic model checkpoint.
 If not set, the `model.critic_model_path` will be set to `model.model_path`.
-- `model.max_prompt_tokens`: The maximum number of tokens in the prompt.
-Default is `2048`.
-It should be set manually.
-- `model.max_response_tokens`: The maximum number of tokens in the response.
-Default is `2048`.
-It should be set manually.
-- `model.checkpoint_path`: The path to the checkpoint of the model.
-It must be set manually.

 ## Cluster